-Beginning with the 2015 crop year (which began on October 1, 2014), diversified specialty crop, mixed grain, organic, or livestock producers will have the option of using WFRP.
-WFRP is currently available in all Maryland counties.
+Beginning with the 2016 crop year (which began October 1, 2015), diversified specialty crop, mixed grain, organic, or livestock producers have the option of using WFRP.
+WFRP is currently available in every county in the United States, a first for a Federal crop insurance program.
 Coverage levels range from 50 to 85 percent, but Catastrophic Risk Protection (CAT) coverage is not available along with WFRP.

-Beginning with the 2015 crop year, diversified Maryland crop or livestock producers will have the option of using WFRP in all Maryland counties, with coverage levels ranging from 50 to 85 percent.
+Beginning with the 2016 crop year, diversified specialty crop, mixed grain, organic, or livestock producers have the option of using WFRP.